qaware/dev-tool-kit/README.md

 ### Customization

 You can add a custom tab to the DevToolKit.
-Create a new file `pages.xml` next to the executable.
+Create a new file called `pages.xml` in the same directory as the executable.
 Here is an example for a simple HTML page with just a single link:

 ```XML